doiftrue/democracy-poll/readme.txt

 == Description ==

-The plugin adds a clever and convenient system to create various Polls with different features, such as:
+The plugin adds a clever and convenient system to create various polls with different features, such as:

-* Single and Multiple voting. Сustomizable.
+* Single and multiple voting.
+Customizable.
-* Visitors can add new answers. Сustomizable.
+* Visitors can add new answers.
+Customizable.
 * Ability to set poll's end date.
-* Unregistered users can't vote. Сustomizable.
+* Unregistered users can't vote.
+Customizable.
-* Different design of a poll.
+* Different poll designs.
 * And so on.
 See changelog.

-Democracy Poll works with all cache plugins like: WP Total Cache, WP Super Cache, WordFence, Quick Cache etc.
+Democracy Poll works with all cache plugins like: WP Total Cache, WP Super Cache, WordFence, Quick Cache, etc.

 I focus on easy-admin features and fast performance.
 So we have:

-* Quick Edit button for Admin, right above a poll
+* Quick Edit button for Admin, right above a poll.
-* Plugin menu in toolbar
+* Plugin menu in toolbar.
-* Inline css & js incuding
+* Inline CSS & JS including.
-* Css & js connection only where it's needed
+* CSS & JS connection only where it's needed.
-* and so on.
-See changelog
+* And so on.
+See changelog.

 ### More Info ###

-Democracy Poll is a reborn of once-has-been-famous plugin with the same name.
-Even if it hasn't been updated since far-far away 2006, it still has the great idea of adding users' own answers.
+Democracy Poll is a reborn version of a once-famous plugin with the same name.
+Even if it hasn't been updated since far away in 2006, it still had the great idea of adding users' own answers.
 So here's a completely new code.
-I have left only the idea and great name of the original DP by Andrew Sutherland.
+I have left only the idea and the great name of the original DP by Andrew Sutherland.

 What can it perform?

-* adding new polls;
+* Adding new polls.
-* works with cache plugins: wp total cache, wp super cache, etc...
+* Works with cache plugins: WP Total Cache, WP Super Cache, etc.
-* users may add their own answers (Democracy), the option may be disabled if necessary;
+* Users may add their own answers (Democracy); the option may be disabled if necessary.
-* multi-voting: users may multiple answers instead of a single one (may be disabled on demand);
+* Multi-voting: users may select multiple answers instead of a single one (may be disabled on demand).
-* closing the poll after the date specified beforehand;
+* Closing the poll after the date specified beforehand.
-* showing a random poll when some are available;
+* Showing a random poll when some are available.
-* closing polls for still unregistered users;
+* Closing polls for unregistered users.
-* a comfortable editing of a selected poll: 'Edit' key for administrators;
+* Comfortable editing of a selected poll: 'Edit' key for administrators.
-* votes amount editing;
+* Votes amount editing.
-* a user can change his opinion when re-vote option is enabled;
+* A user can change their opinion when the re-vote option is enabled.
-* remember users by their IP, cookies, WP profiles (for authorized users).
-The vote history may be cleaned up;
+* Remember users by their IP, cookies, WP profiles (for authorized users).
+The vote history may be cleaned up.
-* inserting new polls to any posts: the [demоcracy] (shortcode).
-A key in visual editor is available for this function;
+* Inserting new polls into any posts: the [democracy] (shortcode).
+A key in the visual editor is available for this function.
-* a widget (may be disabled);
+* A widget (may be disabled).
-* convenient polls editing: the plugin's Panel is carried out to the WordPress toolbar; (may be disabled);
+* Convenient polls editing: the plugin's panel is carried out to the WordPress toolbar (may be disabled).
-* .css or .js files may be disabled or embedded to HTML code;
+* CSS or JS files may be disabled or embedded into HTML code.
-* showing a note under the poll: a short text with any notes to the poll or anything around it;
+* Showing a note under the poll: a short text with any notes to the poll or anything around it.
-* changing the poll design (css themes);
+* Changing the poll design (CSS themes).

-Multisite: support from version 5.2.4
+Multisite: support from version 5.2.4.

 Requires PHP 5.3 or later.